Public Sector Strategy Case Studies

 Spearheading a Public Affairs Strategy to Win Support from US Government Officials

 Too often, cross-border investments don’t achieve their full value-added potential.
-JTI understands the intricacies at play where public and private sector interests intersect, enabling clients to better understand their leverage and optimize short- and long-term value from their investments.
+Jeff understands the intricacies at play where public and private sector interests intersect, enabling clients to better understand their leverage and optimize short- and long-term value from their investments.

 The Case: A Germany-based DAX 30 company faced a severe challenge from an Asian competitor whose subsidized loans from state-owned banks enabled it to dump a competing product into the market.
 A WTO claim was being considered, as were potential plant closings.

-The Action: Leveraging the company's US investment and employee base in “technology-friendly” states, JTI designed and executed a communications and public affairs strategy that won the active support of US Senators and Congressmen, and the US Trade Representative.
-The strategy also generated broader public pressure when JTI wrote an editorial that ran in The Financial Times, co-signed by the client’s CEO and the CEO of its key US competitor.
+The Action: Leveraging the company's US investment and employee base in “technology-friendly” states, Jeff designed and executed a communications and public affairs strategy that won the active support of US Senators and Congressmen, and the US Trade Representative.
+The strategy also generated broader public pressure when Jeff wrote an editorial that ran in The Financial Times, co-signed by the client’s CEO and the CEO of its key US competitor.

 The Results: Under public and political pressure, the Asian competitor ceased its anti-competitive practices, obviating the need for JTI's client to bring a claim to the WTO.